gkampiotis/learning-to-code-documentation/README.md

 (addition from my future self)<br>
 [My brother's portfolio website](https://theodorekampiotis.com/)<br>
 Took me about 4 days to create.
 It is mostly code I grabbed from multiple tutorials and modified for my needs.
+I will also create an article on how I searched about what was needed with addition of my commentary on the tutorials used.

   <h2>Conclusion</h2>